-You will complete some paperwork and then meet with your counselor.
-Information will be gathered about your concerns and you and your counselor will develop a plan to address them.
+You will complete paperwork and then meet with your counselor.
+Information will be gathered about your concerns, then you and your counselor will develop a plan to address them.

 Work/Life Connections-EAP is a confidential service.
 No information will be released without your written consent except in cases required by law, such as imminent danger to self or others.

 Call Work/Life Connections-EAP at 615-936-1327 and make an appointment to speak with a counselor.
 The counselor can give you information about potential resources including the Hardship Fund.
-Learn more about the Hardship Fund.
+Click to learn more about the Hardship Fund.